outfox/.github/profile/README.md

 ## ... a ⤜collection⤏ of clever little libraries

-Everything we make is released under free & libre open source licenses, made with love and care.
+Everything we make is released under free & libre open source licenses, and crafted with love and care.

 ## ... reducing ⤜complexity⤏ in game development